mitkrieg/dl-assignment-1/README.md

 - `'name'`: a string containing the name of the wandb run logs of the model training
 - `'accuracy'`: a dictionary of the train, validation and testing accuracies

-Variants of Lenet5 are provided as child modules of Lenet5:
+Variants of Lenet5 are provided as pytorch child modules of Lenet5:
 - `Lenet5`: Vanilla Lenet5 implementation
 - `Lenet5BN`: Lenet5 with two batch normalization layers added after a convolution but before the ReLU activation function is applied.
 - `Lenet5Dropout`: Lenet5 with two dropout layers added in after the first and second fully connected layers.
 This pytorch module expects that at least one value for `dropout` to be in the param grid.